-- The Call for Abstracts for Talks and Micro-Talks will open soon.
+- The Call for Abstracts for Talks and Micro-Talks are open.

 THERE WILL BE NO FEES FOR THE ONLINE CONFERENCE.